devops329/devops/instruction/unitTesting/unitTesting.md

 In addition to assuring the quality of the code with automated tests we also want to make sure that there isn't any lint in there.
 So let's install `eslint` and see what it reports.

 We start by installing eslint as a development dependency.
-Review, or following, the [lint instructions](../lint/lint.md) if you are unclear how to do this.
-Once this is done you can run eslint from your command console.
+Review or follow the [lint instructions](../lint/lint.md) if you are unclear how to do this.
+Once this is done, you can run eslint from your command console.

 ```sh
 npm run lint